-We employ Annie Ganot, one of our Co-Founders and the wife of Ilan Ganot, as Director, Patient Advocacy.
+We employ Annie Ganot, one of our Co-Founders and the wife of Ilan Ganot, as Senior Director, Patient Advocacy.
 Mr. Ganot is our CEO and a member of our Board of Directors.
-Ms. Ganot receives an annual salary and bonus payments of less than \$200,000.
+Ms. Ganot receives an annual salary and bonus payments of less than \$250,000 in the aggregate.

 In respect of his services as a consultant to us for the three years ended December 31, 2018, on January 2, 2019, we granted Dr. Zarur an option to purchase 100,000 shares of our common stock.
 In respect of his services as a consultant to us for the year ended December 31, 2019, (i) on January 2, 2019, we granted Dr. Zarur an option to purchase 10,000 shares of our common stock, and (ii) we paid him \$100,000.
-In respect of his services as a consultant to us for the year ending December 31, 2020, (i) on January 2, 2020, we granted Dr. Zarur an option to purchase 10,000 shares of our common stock, and (ii) we will pay him \$100,000.
+In respect of his services as a consultant to us for the year ending December 31, 2020, (i) on January 2, 2020, we granted Dr. Zarur an option to purchase 10,000 shares of our common stock, and (ii) we paid him \$58,000.

-In connection with the termination of his employment, we entered into a consulting agreement with Dr. Quiroz, effective as of January 15, 2020, pursuant to which Dr. Quiroz will assist with the transition of his duties to our executive management team.
-Dr. Quiroz will be compensated at a rate of \$500 per hour for his services under the consulting agreement.
-The term of the consulting agreement will continue until July 15, 2020.
-Either we or Dr. Quiroz will be able to terminate the consulting agreement at any time, with or without cause (as defined therein).
+In connection with the termination of his employment, we entered into a consulting agreement with Jorge Quiroz, M.D., our former Chief Medical Officer, effective as of January 15, 2020, pursuant to which Dr. Quiroz assisted with the transition of his duties to our executive management team.
+Dr. Quiroz was compensated at a rate of \$500 per hour for his services under the consulting agreement.
+The term of the consulting agreement continued until July 15, 2020.

-In connection with the termination of his employment, we entered into a consulting agreement with Mr. Amorrortu, effective as of January 15, 2020, pursuant to which Mr. Amorrortu will assist with the transition of his duties to our executive management team.
-Mr. Amorrortu will be compensated at a rate of \$500 per hour for his services under the consulting agreement.
-The term of the consulting agreement will continue until July 15, 2020.
-Either we or Mr. Amorrortu will be able to terminate the consulting agreement at any time, with or without cause (as defined therein).
+In connection with the termination of his employment, we entered into a consulting agreement with Alvaro Amorrortu, our former Chief Operating Officer, effective as of January 15, 2020, pursuant to which Mr. Amorrortu assisted with the transition of his duties to our executive management team.
+Mr. Amorrortu was compensated at a rate of \$500 per hour for his services under the consulting agreement.
+The term of the consulting agreement continued until July 15, 2020.